 Human Research Ethics Committee (HREC)

 The University of Sydney HREC was established in 1990.
-There are now two Committees to more efficiently handle the large number of new applications received.
+There are now three Committees to more efficiently handle the large number of new applications received.

 Terms of reference

 The University of Sydney’s HRECs have five primary objectives:

 - Protect the mental and physical welfare, rights, dignity and safety of participants of research involving humans, their data or human tissue.

 - Facilitate ethical research through efficient and effective review processes, in accordance with the National Statement on Ethical Conduct in Human Research (2007) issued by the National Health and Medical Research Council (NHMRC) in accordance with the NHMRC Act, 1992 (Cth).